natecostello/van_two_point_oh/electrical/compatibility_testing/compatibility_testing.md

 - [ ] Match the potentiometer value to equal the values of the 7 resistors.
 - [ ] Connect the BMS to the Battery Cell Simulator treating each resistor and the pot as a cell.
-- [ ] Attach the Digital Multimeter acrss the potentiometer to measure voltage.
+- [ ] Attach the Digital Multimeter across the potentiometer to measure voltage.
 - [ ] Apply 26V to the Battery Cell Simulator using the power supply.
 - [ ] Turn on the battery by closing the switch between the BMS and the Precharge Unit
 - [ ] Slowly increase the potentiometer resistance while monitoring voltage and the status of the BMS controlled main contactor and charge enable signal.